neilcasas/gnarly/README.md

 * Write an AutoHotkey script
 * Place AutoHotkey script to shell:startup to run on startup
 * Check if there is an existing g\_script.ahk file
 * Check if AutoHotkey is installed, and VD.ahk,

-&nbsp;	- if not, install AutoHotkey and clone the VD.ahk repo
+*  if not, install AutoHotkey and clone the VD.ahk repo